rohitparihar19/Person-Detection/README.md

 What can you accomplish applying object detection tools to your images and video?
 Computer vision person detection accomplishes three distinct tasks:

-1.Picks objects out of background images
+1.Picks objects out of background images.
-2.Proposes the objects as belonging to a certain class — humans, in this case — using a probability score 3.Defines the boundaries of the proposed people with x-y origins and height and length values
+2.Proposes the objects as belonging to a certain class — humans, in this case — using a probability score.
+3.Defines the boundaries of the proposed people with x-y origins and height and length values.

 # Detectron 2